 The purpose of the North Carolina Baby Love Plus Program (NC BLP) is to improve birth outcomes and the health of women of childbearing age through strengthening the perinatal systems of care, building family resilience, promoting quality services, and increasing community capacity to address perinatal disparity.
-North Carolina's Pregnancy Care Management program will provide case management services to pregnant participants as an in-kind contribution to the NC BLP program.
-Pregnancy Care Management participants with at least one risk factor will be referred to the NC BLP program for interconception care coordination.
+The NC BLP program will provide case management and home visiting services to preconception, pregnant and interconception women and their children up to 18 months after birth as well to the fathers/partners associated with the women and/or children.